Killing of Daniel Prude: First week

 Police continued pushing protesters north on Exchange Blvd—which continues north of W. Main Street as State Street—also dispersing a re-assembling crowd in front of City Hall.
 While most demonstrators left downtown quickly, several hundred remained on State Street for another hour or so.
 Several dozen stayed until about 1:30 am the next day, pushed 1/2 mi north of the roadblock to outside of Kodak Tower, before officers in squad cars finally dispersed the remaining people.
 Two U-Haul trucks were set on fire in a parking lot nearby before firefighters extinguished them.

 Rochester police arrested nine people, including two on felony charges.
 Three officers were also treated at the hospital for injuries.
-No official account of injuries to protesters was offered, but on social media there were images of protesters, local press employees and politicians hit by police launched projectiles.
+No official account of injuries to protesters was offered.

 On September 6, 2020, roughly 1,000 people came out to protest on the fifth day, which was the first peaceful night since protests started.
 Rochester police reported no arrests after demonstrators descended on the city's Public Safety Building, a day after nearby demonstrations resulted in numerous clashes between protesters and police.
 The police presence that night was noticeably subdued, with fewer visible officers outside of the building, and a relaxed perimeter more similar to that as on September 3.
 The march also used "elders", namely older, respected community members to stand between the police and protesters, to both prevent and reduce the odds of a clash that night.
 The demonstration came hours after Mayor Lovely Warren and the city's police chief La'Ron Singletary called for calm following tense protests the previous day.